-Again the indefatigable corporation wags, who could let nothing pass, began their jocularities: the worthy Baronet's name being King, and the shield having a crown in it, the common council began to hob-nob him as Your Majesty, or the Crown Prince, or such like.
-But Sir Abraham had been an officer in the King's service, and being a spirited fellow to boot, he declared open and personal hostility against all low and evilminded corporate punsters.
+Crown Prince, or such like.
+'But Sir Abraham had been an officer in the King's service, and being a spirited fellow to boot, he declared open and personal hostility against all low and evilminded corporate punsters.
 These titles were therefore relinquished; and the whole affair ended, to the real satisfaction of every staunch Protestant patriot from Bray to Balbiggen, and as far westward as the College of Maynooth, where I understand the rejoicings terminated-for Sir Abraham found the road too bad to travel any farther.

-Having endeavoured somewhat to divert the reader's criticism on my pedigree blunder, I have, in compliance with the wish of the ablest, wisest, and steadiest public personages of Great Britain, reopened my old trunks, and made a further attempt at amusing myself and other folks; and at depicting, by authentic anecdotes, the various and extraordinary habits and propensities of the Irish people, with their gradual changes of national character for the last fifty or sixty years-which (to my grief I say it) will be the work, not of a novelist, but a contemporary.
-I fancy there are very few of those who flourished so long ago, who could procure pen, ink, and paper, either for love or money, where they sojourn at present; and of those who still inhabit the same world with the stationers, some have lost one-half of their faculties, at least, and scarce any among the remainder possess sufficient energy to retrace by description the events that took place during a long, and perhaps active career.
-I shall take Time by the forelock; and, ere the candle goes out, draw as many Sketches of my past day as I may have time to record, before I wish the present generation a good morning-which adieu cannot now be long long distant:-tant pis!
+Having endeavoured somewhat to divert the reader's criticism on my pedigree blunder, I have, in compliance with the wish of one of the ablest, wisest, and steadiest public personages of Great Britain (whose title heads this volume), reopened my old trunks, and made a further attempt at amusing myself and other folks-and at depicting, by authentic anecdotes, the various and extraordinary habits and propensities of the Irish people, with their gradual changes of national character for the last fifty or sixty years,-which (to my grief I say it) will be the work, not of a novelist, but a contemporary.
+I fancy there are very few of those who flourished so long ago, who could procure pen, ink, and paper, either for love or money, where they sojourn at present; and of those who still inhabit the same world with the stationers, some have lost one half of their faculties, at least, and scarce any among the remainder possess sufficient energy to retrace by description the events that took place during a long and, perhaps, active career.
+I shall take Time by the forelock; and, ere the candle goes out, draw as many Sketches of my past day as I may have time to record, before I wish the present generation a good morning -which adieu cannot now be long distant :-tant pis !